Other economic indicators

 Growth remains solid despite risks

-The latest economic estimates still point to solid US real GDP growth in the third quarter at around +3.0%, according to the Federal Reserve Bank of Atlanta.
-Growth in consumer spending is said to have risen by 2.1% during the quarter, while investment jumped by 6.0%.
-Impressive results if true, particularly after the strong growth of the second quarter and the significant slowdown in job creation.
+The latest economic estimates still point to solid real GDP growth in the United States in the third quarter of around +4.0%, according to the Federal Reserve Bank of Atlanta.
+These would be impressive results if confirmed, particularly after strong growth in the second quarter and a significant slowdown in job creation.
+The sources and details that could explain this growth are becoming increasingly unclear given the lack of up-to-date data.
+The temporary government shutdown is delaying the publication of key economic indicators, such as inflation and the labor market.

 The impact on your business